UI design

 Usability testing

-Conduct usability testing to observe how intuitively users interact with the interface
+Observe how intuitively users interact with the initial design

 The goal is to ensure users can book a dog walker seamlessly.
 Any delays in their interactions were crucial indicators of areas where the design could be improved.